Documentation

 Then click Create a codelist.

+Choose a name for the codelist, and select a coding system.
 We currently support codelists using the following coding systems:

 - SNOMED CT